explosion/spaCy/website/docs/usage/layers-architectures.md

    pass through the `nlp` pipeline.

 <Project id="tutorials/rel_component">
 Run this example use-case by using our project template.
 It includes all the code to create the ML model and the pipeline component from scratch.
 It also contains two config files to train the model: one to run on CPU with a Tok2Vec layer, and one for the GPU using a transformer.
 The project applies the relation extraction component to identify biomolecular interactions in a sample dataset, but you can easily swap in your own dataset for your experiments in any other domain.
 </Project>

+<YouTube id="8HL-Ap5_Axo"></YouTube>

 #### Step 1: Implementing the Model {#component-rel-model}